 You must also be one of the following:

-- experienced within an arts-related profession, including marketing, production, arts management or arts administration.
+- work experience within an arts related profession, including marketing, production, arts management or arts administration

 How to nominate a peer

-To nominate yourself or someone else you must do all of the following:
+To nominate you must do all of the following:

 Other considerations for choosing peers